 When you first enter the Sand Dunes pool, it seems to be a pretty standard outdoor hot springs.
 They have a great kiddie pool area, some diving boards and seating all the way around.
 They also have a great snack bar area that serves fantastic food!
-There is also an even hotter small pool, if you are up for it!
+There is also an even hotter small pool if you are up for it!

 But we were surprised as we walked away from the building to discover that the grounds west of the pool toward the mountains were huge!
-In fact, there was a huge grassy area that you could walk around that had chairs, volleyball nets and other games as well as some places for kids to play.
-There was even a little stream flowing out from the pool that trickled down in a small waterfall which you could play in or slide down!
+In fact, there was a huge grassy area that you could walk around that had chairs, volleyball nets, and other games as well as some places for kids to play.
+There was even a little stream flowing out from the pool that trickled down in a small waterfall that you could play in or slide down!

 Dogs Are Welcome At the Sand Dunes Swimming Pool…Seriously!

 If you have been following us for a while, then you know that our lil’ girl Hana travels with us everywhere!
 Probably one of the coolest things about the Sand Dunes Pool is that they let us bring Hana inside the pool area with us!!!
 She couldn’t swim, which is fine (she’s a Lab who hates water…ironic, I know).
 But she really enjoyed hanging out with us on the grass and she was able to put her feet in the water of the hot stream that ran through the property.